 And if you’re a pet owner it can take any allergens out the air so even people with pet allergies can come visit (check out my guide to pet hair vacuums for more info).

-I’ve searched high and low hunting through the lands to bring you the best HEPA vacuums available here in the UK, check them out below.
+I’ve searched high and low hunting through the lands to bring you the best HEPA vacuums available here in the UK, I even went back in 2022 and updated to all the latest and greatest models so you can be sure these are the absolute best choices.
+Check them out below.

 Top 5 Best HEPA Vacuum Cleaners For Allergies UK

-- Top Choice – Shark Lift-Away Upright Vacuum Cleaner [NV601UK]
+- Top Choice – Shark Upright Vacuum Cleaner [NZ850UK] with Powered Lift-Away and Anti Hair Wrap

 - Best Canister Vacuum – Miele Blizzard CX1 Excellence PowerLine Bagless Vacuum Cleaner

-- Best For pet allergies – Hoover Enigma Pets Bagged Cylinder Vacuum Cleaner
+- Best For pet allergies – Hoover Power Capsule Pets PC20PET Bagged Cylinder Vacuum Cleaner

 - Best Cheap – VYTRONIX CYL01 Powerful Compact Cyclonic Bagless Cylinder Vacuum Cleaner

-1. Top Choice – Shark Lift-Away Upright Vacuum Cleaner [NV601UK]
+1. Top Choice – Shark Upright Vacuum Cleaner [NZ850UK] with Powered Lift-Away, Anti Hair Wrap

 2. Best Cordless HEPA Vacuum – Dyson V8 Animal Complete Cordless Vacuum Cleaner